exercism/problem-specifications/exercises/nucleotide-count/description.md

-Most people inherit not only their socioeconomic class from their parents, but also DNA (deoxyribonucleic acid), a set of chemical instructions that influence how their bodies are constructed!
+Most people inherit not only their socioeconomic class from their parents, but also DNA, a set of chemical instructions that influence how their bodies are constructed!

+> Note: You do not need to understand anything about nucleotides or DNA to complete this exercise.

 DNA is a long chain of other chemicals and the most important are the four nucleotides, adenine, cytosine, guanine and thymine.
 A single DNA chain can contain billions of these four nucleotides and the order in which they occur is important!
 We call the order of these nucleotides in a bit of DNA a "DNA sequence".